 SPN 400.
-Crossing Borders: A Study in Mexican and Chicano Literatures (Not offered 2007-08).
+Crossing Borders: A Study in Mexican and Chicano Literatures (Not offered 2008-09).
 An overview of Mexican and Chicano societies through literature and film dealing with Northern Mexico and the Southwestern United States.
 Topics will cover malinchismo, machismo, maquiladoras, and identity from the critical perspective of border studies and transnationalism.
 We will read texts by Carlos Fuentes, Rosina Conde, Hugo Salcedo, Tomás Rivera, Cherrie Moraga, and others.
 Prerequisites: Two 300-level courses.
 GenEd: CDLA

 SPN 401.
-Bodies and Power in Latin American Narrative (Not offered 2007-08).
+Bodies and Power in Latin American Narrative (Not offered 2008-09).
 We will examine through narrative and film the metaphoric use of the body in literature and how it represents the effects of political and socio-economic power.
 We will read texts by Manuel Puig, Gabriel Garcia Marquez, Laura Esquivel, among others.
 Prerequisites: Two 300-level courses.
-GenEd, CDLA
+GenEd, CDI A

 SPN 402.
-Dressing Up the Canon: Cross-Dressing in Hispanic Literature and Film (Also WGS 402) (Not offered 2007-08).
-The course is a survey of literary and cinematic texts in the Hispanic world that adopt cross-dressing as a subversive device to reflect on and deal with the questioning of authority
+Dressing Up the Canon: Cross-Dressing in Hispanic Literature and Film (Also WGS 402) (Spring; Garcia).
+The course is a survey of literary and cinematic texts in the Hispanic world that adopt cross-dressing as a subversive device to reflect on and deal with the questioning of authority at various arenas (gender roles, sexual and national identities, politics, and cultural hegemony).
+Authors and directors such as Juana Inés de la Cruz, García Lorca, Luis Riaza, Paloma Pedrero, Isaac Chocrón, Diana Raznovich, Arturo Ripstein, and Pedro Almodóvar will be studied, as well as critical theory readings that will frame the class discussions.
+Prerequisites: Two 300-level courses.
 GenEd: Eu-L